TheRadDani/TheRadDani/README.md

 ### Hi there 👋

-My name is **Daniel Ferreto**, I’m a and Electrical Engineer and I have a deep interest on Data Science/Data Engineering and Big Data with IoT devices.
+My name is **Daniel Ferreto**, I’m a and Electrical Engineer, I have a strong backgroung in Computers Architecture, Embbeded systems and Deep Learning

 ### Languages spoken:
 - :es: Spanish